gmacario/gmacario.github.io/_posts/2022-03-21-arneis-dev-cw11.md

 ### Working on a synthetic dataset for training the ARNEIS NN

-As explained by Satya during the [2022-03-17 OpenCV AI Webinar](https://twitter.com/opencvweekly/status/1504487889630945281), the most effective way improving the recognition rate of the Neural Network is to provide a comprehensive dataset for training.
+As explained by Satya during the [2022-03-17 OpenCV AI Webinar](https://twitter.com/opencvweekly/status/1504487889630945281), the most effective way for improving the recognition rate of a Neural Network is to provide a comprehensive dataset for training.

-At the moment we have been using about 500 real pictures taken with the OAK-D-Lite to a subset of the "mignon" bottles we have available.
+As we could not find any public dataset for "mignon bottles" like the ones we use in the ARNEIS project, so fare we have been using about 500 real pictures taken with the OAK-D-Lite to a subset of the bottles we have available.

-During the webinar Satya suggested to enhance the dataset by developing 3D models of each bottle, slapping hi-res scans of their labels, then use programs such as Unity or Roboflow to generate plenty of synthetic pictures with different orientation, lighting and obstactles in order to reinforce the training algorithm of the Neural Network.
+Satya also suggested to enhance the dataset by developing 3D models of each bottle, slapping hi-res scans of their labels, then use programs such as Unity or Roboflow to generate plenty of synthetic pictures with different orientation, lighting and obstactles in order to reinforce the training algorithm of the Neural Network.

 [Stefan Daniel Achirei](https://scholar.google.com/citations?user=z9g3WNcAAAAJ&hl=ro) commented in the chat